-Mod Policy No./ Modification No. Paragraph No. SA Screening Developers must produce a Strategic Master Plan based onin ge and Gilston Garden Town Charter Design Guide and in partnershi The development must: (a) provide integrated, well-planned and sustainable development design principles of the Harlow and Gilston Garden Town Spatial Guide: (b) include the provision of Green Wedges and Green Fingers, (in natural open space) within the development to link with the existin Green Fingers in the district and opportunities to enhance the biod (c) provide local highway solutions to address the impact on the (including necessary links to the new Junction 7a on the M11); (d) include the provision of direct walk/cycle/bus access and link the Sustainable Transport Corridor: (e) provide footpaths, cycleways and bridleways within the development of the provision of a least 2.9ha site area; in addition to any necessary community infrastructure, including, but not a new primary school of at least 2.9ha site area; in addition to any necessary community infrastructure, including, but not a new primary school of at least 2.9ha site area; in addition to any necessary contributions, the provision of land for school if required by the Strategic Master Plan; child care and Early Years provision; youth services; healthcare facilities; multi-purpose community space and facilities; allotment provision; indoor and outdoor sports facilities, which may be shared-use; neighbourhood equipped areas for play and locally equipped area health centres and education facilities, as set out in the Infrastructure. clarity around the infrastructure to be delivered at this strategic site.
-The changes do not significantly affect the findings of the previous SA work.
-Incorporating public natural/semign network of Green Wedges and diversity of the area; The changes do not significantly affect the findings of the previous SA work.
-The changes do not significantly affect the findings of the previous SA work.
+Mod No. Policy No./Paragraph No. Modification MM4 Policy HS3 Page 58-59 Developers must produce a Strategic Master Plan based onin general conformity with the Harlow and Gilston Garden Town Charter Design Guide and in partnership with The development must: (a) provide integrated, well-planned and sustainable development that reflects the overarching design principles of the Harlow and Gilston Garden Town Spatial Vision and Design Charter Guide; (b) include the provision of Green Wedges and Green Fingers, (incorporating public natural/semi-natural open space) within the development to link with the existing network of Green Wedges and Green Fingers in the district and opportunities to enhance the biodiversity of the area; (c) provide local highway solutions to address the impact on the wider strategic road network, (including necessary links to the new Junction 7a on the M11); (d) include the provision of direct walk/cycle/bus access and link to the Newhall site as part of the Sustainable Transport Corridor: (e) provide footpaths, cycleways and bridleways within the development and link them to the existing Harlow network and adjacent networks in the Epping Forest District; (f) provide necessary community infrastructure, including, but not limited to , : a new primary school of at least 2.9ha site area; in addition to any necessary contributions, the provision of land for at least 10ha for a secondary school if required by the Strategic Master Plan; child care and Early Years provision: vouth services: healthcare facilities: multi-purpose community space and facilities; allotment provision; indoor and outdoor sports facilities, which may be shared-use; (continues on next page) neighbourhood equipped areas for play and locally equipped areas for play. health centres and education facilities , as set out in the Infrastructure Delivery Plan (IDP);